 Why is forestry so tax efficient?

-There is no income tax on harvesting timber and no capital gains tax on the growth in the value of the trees.
-An investment will also qualify for Business Property Relief (BPR), which provides 100% relief against inheritance tax (IHT) after two years of ownership.
+There is no income tax when selling timber and no Capital Gains Tax (CGT) on the increase in value of timber.
+The increase in the value of land is subject to CGT.
+A commercial forest will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.

 When does the two year qualifying period for receiving 100% relief from IHT begin?

-The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property.
+The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of shares in a fund.

 What are the main markets for timber?

-Why have returns on forestry investments been so good (the Investment Property Databank UK Forestry Index annualised 10 year return to December 2015 was 18.4%), when nominal and real timber prices have fallen by 30% and 50% respectively from their mid-1990s peaks?
+Why have returns on forestry investments been so good (the independent IPD UK Forestry Index annualised 10 year return to December 2017 was 15.7%).

 The essential ingredient is the assured growth rate in the volume of timber, combined with an increase in the unit value of the timber as the trees increase in size – larger trees provide less waste for sawmillers.
 So even at static timber prices, the investment should provide a positive return.
 FIM expect timber prices to be higher in the future due to substantial increases in consumption in both the developed and developing economies, in particular China and India, at a time when supplies will become increasingly constrained.
 A further factor in performance, as measured by the IPD UK Forestry Index, is a rise in underlying land values and the general level of plantation values, which are dictated by investor demand and the lower yield requirements of such investors.
 This is in turn partly driven by expectations on future timber prices.
 Rising timber prices should therefore enhance returns.